Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Discussion

+Our dataset contains basic human manipulation actions.
+However, most of the general manipulations are built up from those simple building blocks \cite{Worgotter_SimpleOntologyManipulation_2013}.
+In the following we discuss how well the models may cope with more complex actions.
+We cannot judge the similarity to human actions as we can with the actions in our dataset, but we can at least estimate how easy or hard it would be to adapt the models.

-In more complex cases, DMPs would probably have to be augmented with via points \cite{Zhou_LearningViaPointMovement_2019} or be represented as chains of joined simpler actions \cite{Kulvicius_JoiningMovementSequences_2012}, because our simple method of averaging based on goal positions would not be applicable anymore.
-For TP-GMMs, it would be necessary to work with more reference frames.
+In more complex cases, DMPs may probably need to be augmented with via points \cite{Zhou_LearningViaPointMovement_2019} or be represented as chains of joined simpler actions \cite{Kulvicius_JoiningMovementSequences_2012}, because our simple method of averaging based on goal positions would not be applicable anymore.
+As described in the introduction, there exist multiple different models for this.

+OCPs would not work in more complex scenarios.
+Theoretically, the LQR-controller can be used to reach any point, but the trajectory would most definitely not be human-like.
+For this, a more sophisticated method to generalize the trajectory representation would be needed.
+To our knowledge, no such method on a series of Chebyshev Polynomials exists.

+For TP-GMMs, it would be necessary to work with more reference frames to introduce additional constraints.
+However, these need to be fixed and manually designed prior to learning the models, again limiting the ability to react to any spontaneous generalization requirement.

+ProMPs seem very suitable for more complex generalizations, since they can be conditioned on any via point without special preparation.
+However, our results for the difference in generalization error between the few and many generalization cases indicate that this would only work well if sufficient demonstrations around the possible generalizations are provided.

 Because of its global state space and smoothing constraint, it does not seem that SEDS would be able to generalize well over more complex actions.

-One property of the GMM based encodings, the cross correlation between dimensions, was not assessed in this work.
-More research is needed to investigate the benefit of these off- diagonal elements of covariance matrices for other tasks, e.g., movement recognition based on GMM or DMP encoding parameters.